 Certain trees and some groups of trees are protected by law.
 Those that have tree preservation orders (TPOs), or those that fall within a conservation area, are protected by legislation that makes it an offence to carry out work on those trees without permission.

-To check whether or not a tree is covered by a TPO or in a conservation area please check our interactive map with information on how to use it in the guidance.
+To check whether or not a tree is covered by a TPO or in a conservation area please check our interactive map.

 The council is responsible for the efficient management and maintenance of trees within the area.
 Trees that grow in council-owned property or on public open spaces are also protected as they are considered to be council property.
 Anyone who wilfully damages these can be prosecuted.

 We have professional tree officers who regularly inspect trees to ensure that they are safe, in good condition and to pinpoint any work requirements.